 - 1.5 tsp salt

-Meanwhile, cut cualiflower into florets.
-Peel carrots and slice into 1/4 inch thick slices so they'll cook as quickly as the cauliflower.
-Add to pot of boiling water and cook until tender.
-Drain.
+Meanwhile, cut cauliflower into florets.
+Peel carrots and slice into thin slices so they'll cook as quickly as the cauliflower.
+Slice and dice the sweet potato, too.

 Pour over cooked pasta and enjoy.
 Sprinkle paprika, salt and pepper on top, if desired.